-We have audited the compensation report of The Swatch Group Ltd (the Company) for the year ended 31 December 2022.
-The audit was limited to the information on compensation, loans and advances pursuant to Art.
-14 to 16 of the Ordinance against Excessive Remuneration in Listed Companies Limited by Shares (Ordinance) in sections 4a-e in the compensation report.
+We have audited the compensation report of The Swatch Group Ltd (the Company) for the year ended 31 December 2023.
+The audit was limited to the information pursuant to article 734a-734f CO in sections 2.3.5, 4 and 5 in the compensation report.

-In our opinion, the information on compensation, loans and advances in the accompanying compensation report complies with Swiss law and article 14 to 16 of the Ordinance.
+In our opinion, the information pursuant to article 734a-734f CO in the compensation report complies with Swiss law and the Company's articles of incorporation.